odbalapure/react-patterns/container-pattern/README.md

-## Container Pattern
+## Container/Presentational Pattern

-This pattern enforces separation of concerns is by using the `Container/Presentational` pattern.
-With this pattern, we can separate the view from the application logic.
+This pattern enforces separation of concerns.
+With this pattern, we can separate the view from the application logic:

-**Presentational Components**: Components that care about how data is shown to the user.
-Eg: UserInfo component.
+- **Presentational Components**: Components that care about how data is shown to the user.
+Eg: `UserInfo` component.
-**Container Components**: Components that care about what data is shown to the user.
-Eg: UserLoaderVx component.
+- **Container Components**: Components that care about what data is shown to the user.
+Eg: `UserLoaderVx` component.

+### Variation #1

 This approach is tightly coupled to the `current-user` endpoint What if we want to display a user based on `id`